-English Associate of Arts Transfer Degree
+English Associate in Arts for Transfer Degree

 English is the study and production of writing in English, especially literature.
 The elements and structures of fiction, poetry, drama and the essay are studied.
 The ethnic, cultural, social, economic and historical foundations of literary works are analyzed as well as their influences on the creation and reception of those works.
 Finally, there is a strong emphasis in writing for a variety of purposes, audiences, and effects.
 The study of English prepares a student for further study in Literature, Creative Writing, Journalism and other closely related fields.
 In addition, the skills and abilities cultivated by the study of English are excellent preparation for any field which requires wide literacy and solid writing ability, including teaching/education, advertising, law, public relations, and work in the media.